HyeonHo99/Linear-Regression-from-scratch/README.md

   </div>
 </div>

-## Error function (Loss function) : Mean Squared Error
+## Error function (Loss function) : Least Square Error
 <div>
-MSE aims to minimize the sum of squared residuals between actual values and predicted values <br>
+Least Square Error aims to minimize the sum of squared residuals between actual values and predicted values <br>
 Formulation is defined as below <br>
 <img src="imgs/mse.PNG" width="300" height="60"/><br>
 In the case 'Simple Linear Regression' (one feature for one data), it can be indicated as <br>